Our16bitwars/Hi/README.md

 Diagnosed with AUDHD, trauma, insomnia, trust issues, attachment issues, anxiety, social anxiety & panic disorder.

-Most of things i do  Its my trauma response, sorry if i bother u w/ that
+Most of things i do  Its my trauma response, sorry if i bother you w/ that

-Usually goofing around on pjsk area mostly with friends or alone  :P
+Usually goofing around on pjsk area mostly with friends or alone .

 /ᐠ > ˕ <マ I WAS AT A BREADLINE!!! (and wiki also!)
 30.09